Caryll Houselander: A Modern Mystic

 Caryll was born on September 29, 1901, in Bath, England.
 Her parents were avid sportsmen, with her mother once winning on the center court of Wimbledon.
 Caryll herself, however, was not at all inclined to sports, due most likely to her weak constitution.
 Religion seems not to have featured much in the household.
-Nevertheless, Mrs. Houselander curiously had her two daughters baptized Catholic when Caryll was six years old.
-It is curious because Mrs. Houselander herself did not become Catholic until much later in life.
-Her parents divorce when she was nine years old and a somewhat cool relationship with her only sibling, Ruth, left Caryll with emotional wounds.
+Nevertheless, Mrs. Houselander had her two daughters baptized Catholic when Caryll was six years old.
+Curiously, Mrs. Houselander herself did not become Catholic until much later in life.
+The joy of family life sadly ended with the divorce Caryll’s parents.
+She was nine years old at the time and it left her with lasting emotional wounds.

 Two especially influential persons for young Caryll were an elderly friend of the family, George Spencer Bower, affectionately known as “Smokey,” and a governess, nicknamed “Dewey.”
 Smokey was a very literate lawyer who took Caryll to the theatre, read Shakespeare to her, and gave her much needed emotional support.
 He spoke to her as an equal.
 In describing Dewey, she wrote in one of her poems, known as rhythms, “There was also the young governess, in whose presence the wrists became weak with love; who told stories of Hans Anderson in a voice soft as the summer waves that gleamed with a lustre of dark pearl.”
 After the parents divorce, Caryll’s mother sent her and Ruth to a boarding school run by nuns.
 This seemed like a double knife to her young soul.